 Ctrl 5: Inhibited ATPase activity of fully activated membranes: It is the positive control for inhibition studies.
-This control is designed to show if a known inhibitor of the transporter inhibits the ATPase activity of the fully activated membranes.
+This control is designed to show if a known inhibitor of the transporter (Ko134 in case of BCRP) inhibits the ATPase activity of the fully activated membranes.
 For obtaining the inhibited vanadate-sensitive ATPase activity, subtract Ctrl 4.